Kathy Schneider, David Green, Melissa Anderson, Essentia Health have gone above and beyond in the fight to end hunger

-FARGO, N.D. – The Great Plains Food Bank has announced Basin Electric Power Cooperative, Nancy Johnson, Gowri Pillai and Jim Barnhardt as its 2021 Hunger Relief Champion Award winners.
-Each individual and organization have made an exceptional commitment to fight hunger inside their communities and have been longstanding champions battling food insecurity across North Dakota and Clay County, Minn.
+FARGO, N.D. – The Great Plains Food Bank has announced Kathy Schneider (Great Plains Food Bank Board of Directors), David Green (volunteer), Melissa Anderson (N.D.
+Department of Public Instruction) and Essentia Health (community health partner) as its 2022 Hunger Relief Champion Award winners.
+Each individual and organization have made an exceptional commitment to battling food insecurity inside their communities and have been longstanding champions in the fight to end hunger across North Dakota and Clay County, Minn.

 Winners are nominated and selected based on their dedication to the Great Plains Food Bank mission, sharing their abilities and voice to end hunger while demonstrating the values of passion, service and innovation.